itarato/byesig/README.md

 # ByeSpec

-ByeSpec is a VSCode plugin to temporarily dim [Sorbet](https://sorbet.org/) signatures in Ruby source files.
+ByeSpec is a VSCode plugin to temporarily dim Specs in Elixir source files.

 When active it fades and folds Elixir `@spec` lines and blocks: